rytilahti/python-miio/docs/discovery.rst

 To simplify the use, instead of passing the IP and the token as a parameter for the tool, you can simply set the following environment variables.
-The following works for `mirobo`, see the documentation of other tools in their documentation.
+The following works for `mirobo`, for other tools you should consult the documentation of corresponding tool.

 .. code-block:: bash